advikdivekar/depmapx/README.md

 npm uninstall <package-name>
 ```

+**How does blast radius differ from just searching for imports?**
+A plain import search only finds files that directly reference the package.
+The blast radius engine goes further — it maps every internal `import` between your own source files and traverses that graph in reverse.
+Files that have no direct knowledge of the package but depend on modules that do are also surfaced.
+In a layered codebase, this secondary impact is typically larger than the direct impact.

 **Why use this instead of `depcheck`?**
 `depcheck` relies on regular expression pattern matching, which can produce false positives and miss dynamic import patterns. `depmapx` operates on the AST — the same representation compilers use — making it structurally aware of every import form your code can express.